ziboumayanep/zibou/blog/content/post/2023-10-08-create-blog-with-devops-practices/index.md

 # Hugo and container

-[Hugo](https://gohugo.io/) stands out as an exceptionally fast static website generator framework written in Go, allowing me to effortlessly transform markdown content into a visually stunning blog with code formatted.
+[Hugo](https://gohugo.io/) is a fast static website generator framework written in Go, allowing me to effortlessly transform markdown content into a visually stunning blog with code formatted.

 To summarize the process of building a static website using Go and Hugo: